Gravelking SK Review

 Panaracer Gravelking SK

 Panaracer’s popular Gravelking lineup was way ahead of its time.
-And their affordable SK model offers chunkier tread for more aggressive surface conditions while remaining ridiculously supple regardless of what you throw at it.
+Their affordable SK model offers chunkier tread for more aggressive surface condition, and after logging 1,600+ miles on them, I’ve found they remain ridiculously supple regardless of what you throw at them.

-Most online customers report experiencing much of the same with these ultra-versatile tires, although you’ll likely encounter a noticeably harsher ride at higher PSIs.
+Most online customers report experiencing much of the same with these ultra-versatile tires, although you’ll likely encounter a noticeably harsher ride at higher PSIs, depending on your preferences.

 User Review( votes)

 Panaracer advertises their Gravelking SK model as a go-anywhere bike tire.
-We’ve ridden them 250+ miles to help you decide if they deliver, and if they’re worth the investment.
+We’ve ridden them thousands of miles to help you decide if they deliver, and if they’re worth the investment.

 About Gravelking SK Tires